Care Proceedings and the Different Types of Child Court Orders

 There are several different types of child Court Orders social workers can use, each with their own specific criteria, effects and time scales.

-Our Child Protection Solicitors outline the different types of care proceedings a social worker can apply for.
+Our Care Proceedings Solicitors outline the different types of care proceedings a social worker can apply for.

 What are Care Proceedings?